galets/gnome-keyboard-reset/README.md

 # Keyboard reset extension for Gnome

+This is a legacy branch for gnome shell versions 41 to 44.
+For newer versions check out master branch

 ## Objective

 When there is more than one keyboard layout registered in Gnome, the